Project Overview

-This case study looks at how I helped the Signifyd team turn research and numbers into a clean, story-driven presentation under tight time constraints.
+turn research and numbers into a clean, story-driven presentation under tight time constraints?

 The Problem

-❌ Time constraint: Less than a week to design a 30-slide executive-level webinar deck.
+❌ Tight deadline: Less than a week to complete a 30-slide webinar deck.

 My Role